 4. Let others give to you

-By graciously accepting someone else’s kind gesture you’re doing them a favor.
-It may seem the other way around but you’re allowing them to “put money in the bank” and have the ability to expect “payment” one day.
-Besides, down deep, people love to help each other out, it creates endorphins in our brains, giving us a feeling of well-being.
+By graciously accepting someone else’s kind gesture, you’re doing them a favor.
+It may seem the other way around, but you’re allowing them to “put money in the bank” and have the ability to expect “payment” one day.
+Besides, down deep, people love to help each other out.
+It creates endorphins in our brains, giving us a feeling of well-being.
 When you allow someone to give to you, or help you out, in one way or another, they feel a special kinship to you.
-And remember people don’t do business with businesses, people do business with the people they like.
+And remember, people don’t do business with businesses; people do business with the people they like.

-Be likable…Give and and your business will thrive.
+Be likable…Give, and your business will thrive.